 - Fat mobilization (lipolysis)

-- Cellular repair and anti-aging processes
+- cellular wellness and anti-aging processes

 - Immune system function